 “I really don’t care how you feel about him.”

 That may be controversial.
-After all, I’m a children’s pastor.
-My whole job is to help kids connect with God, and more importantly, to His Son, Jesus—to help them develop a personal relationship with Him and grow in their faith.
+After all, I was a children’s pastor and in ministry for 20 years.
+My whole job was to help families connect with God, and more importantly, to His Son, Jesus—and to help them develop a personal relationship with Him and grow in their faith.
+As an author of a book on Christmas, I realized this year that part of my job continues to be to help people focus on what matters most this time of year: the incredible wonder of the Incarnation.

 Someone I really respect in kids and family ministry, Reggie Joiner, says this in his book Think Orange: